tess-hartis/tess-hartis.github.io/_posts/2022-03-28-Validation-Made-Functional-with-Vavr-and-Language-Ext.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There is lots to unpack in the example above, since it is a command and also an
 async method.
-However, under the extraneous details, it functions like Vavr.
+However, under those extraneous details, it functions like Vavr.
 The
 validations are collected and processed using the `.Apply` method.
 Like `.ap()`,
 this method unwraps the validations, then returns a separate wrapped validation
 result.
 If any of the previous validations are a `Fail`, the resulting